spywhere/Javatar/README.md

 * Manual package input box will append class name automatically when imported

 ##### Stable Build
+* Package path should work properly in a new, unsave file
+* Java file, project validation improvements
 * New key bindings, please check out Key Bindings section for more info
 * Startup time improvement for Stable channel
 * Default imports has been removed from settings.
 If you want to import your own package, use Javatar Packages instead (Check out Javatar Packages section)